The below questions are ones frequently received from students. Please click on the question to expand the answer and read more.

 You may apply to The Master of Science in Policy Economics (MSPE) program.
 If you wish to pursue only a Master’s degree without obtaining a Ph.D. , you should contact the Master’s Program directly at firstname.lastname@example.org However, the PhD program does allow you to obtain a Masters Degree (MS) while you are pursuing your PhD degree.

-This depends mostly on yourself.
-You should be able to graduate in five years.
+This depends mostly on yourself, however, most students are able to graduate within 5 years.